praveenram/anonvid/README.md

 ---------------------

 MongoDB - Any version of MongoDB that PyMongo can connect to.
 Used only to store Conference ID and Hash of password.

 Signaling server - Node.js based socket.io server offered by &yet: https://github.com/andyet/signalmaster

 SimpleWebRTC Javascript - Base library by &yet.
 Slightly modified version available at: https://github.com/praveenram/SimpleWebRTC

+FabricJS - For whiteboard canvas and their handy canvas toJSON function.

 For full documentation on SimpleWebRTC check out: https://simplewebrtc.com/